25 Facts About Gemstones

 17. The rarest birthstone is a red diamond.

-18. The average cost of a diamond is between $1,800.00-$12,000.00
+18. The average cost of a diamond is between $1,800.00–$12,000.00.

-19. Sapphires come in eight colors: colorless, red, orange, yellow, green, blue, violet, and purple.
+19. Sapphires come in eight colors: colorless, red, orange, yellow, green, blue, violet and purple.

-20. Australia produces 95% of the worlds most precious opals.
+20. Australia produces 95% of the world’s most precious opals.

-21. The rarest gemstone is the musgravite.
+21. The rarest gemstone is musgravite.

 23. Birthstones started back in the deuterocanonical period, but the modern birthstone list was developed in 1912 by the Jewelers of America.